Discovery of Lake Titicaca in Bolivia

 Lake Titicaca, which straddles the border with Peru, evokes images of Greek islands and Norwegian fjords.
 In 1872, a steamer was hauled to the lake piece by piece and reassembled on its shores.
-When the ship was put in the water, Titicaca became the highest navigable body of water in the world—a title it holds to this day.
+When the ship was put in the water, Titicaca became the highest navigable lake in the world—a title it holds to this day.

 Lake Titicaca is the birthplace of two of the largest Andean cultures, the Tiwanaku and the Inca.
 You can learn about these vast and powerful empires as you trek along the shore of the lake or visit the Islands of the Sun and the Moon.

-At 3810 meters, the lake is surrounded by the snowy peaks of the Cordillera range of the Andes Mountains—many of them exceed 6000 meters.
+At 3810 meters above sea level, the lake is surrounded by the snowy peaks of the Cordillera range of the Andes Mountains—many of them exceed 6000 meters.
 The lake seems like a huge blue oasis in the vast desert of the Bolivian altiplano.

 Titicaca Lake in Bolivia, much more than breathtaking landscapes

 If the site became a natural reserve in 1978 to preserve fauna, flora and the beauty of the landscapes, Titicaca have also a rich archaeological heritage.
 For example, on the Sun Island, you may admire remains of the Inca Empire, such as the “Roca Sagrada” (Sacred Rock), or after climbing the stairs of Yumani, you’ll reach the Pilkokaina Palace and Chinkana Temple.

 The charming city of Copacabana is the embarking point for Titicaca lake islands in Bolivia.
 The moon Island hosts the Virgins Temple and is a place to see beautiful postal like sunsets.